DronaAviation/PROJECTS_WITH_PYTHON/PlutoCam/Flask-App/README.md

 ```

 ## Additional Information
-Stopping the Server: Press Ctrl+C in the terminal where the Flask server is running to stop the server.
+Stopping the Server: Press Ctrl+C in the terminal where the Flask server is running to stop the server.</br>
 Stopping Video Capture: The video capture process will terminate when the Flask server is stopped.